-Tozers can draft the Divorce Petition for you, and following your agreement, we can send it to the court along with your original marriage certificate and the Court’s fee which is currently £550.
-Filing of this petition begins the court process in which your spouse will need to be involved.
+A Divorce application needs to be drafted and sent to Court.
+Tozers can draft the Divorce application for you, and following your agreement, we can send it to the court along with your original marriage certificate and the Court’s fee which is currently £593.
+Filing of this application begins the court process in which your spouse will need to be involved.

 Starting the Divorce process